ruby-eigen/ruby-eigen/README.md

 Because Eigen includes some routines licensed under the LGPL and we plan to enable these features, we have chosen the LGPL.

 This package includes the source of Eigen itself.
-See COPING.* files in ext/eigen/eigen3/ for the license of Eigen.
+See COPYING.* files in ext/eigen/eigen3/ for the license of Eigen.
 See also http://eigen.tuxfamily.org/index.php?title=Main_Page#License

 ## Classes